Calgary Tile Blog

 As you can see, function and beauty do go hand in hand:

 Tile is a large investment in your home or business.
-Unfortunately many people are under the impression that slapping 12 x 12 tiles on the floor is child`s play.
+Unfortunately many people are under the impression that slapping tiles on the floor is child’s play.
 Anyone can do it and do it well…this is simply not true.
-The truth is that installing floor tile is a complex and intricate process; one that is easy to mess up, leaving you with an unflattering floor.
+The truth is that floor tile installation is a complex and intricate process; one that is easy to mess up, leaving you with an unflattering floor.
 There are a couple key items that are important to a quality floor tile installation:

 To fix this, a little bit of floor prep is required.
 This usually entails a self-levelling compound, but could also include Dry Pac or grinding of the substrate.